 We also talked about AstraZeneca's vaccine.

-Uh uh more importantly, Dr. Oz going into the therapeutics and what we've learned from the mistakes.
+More importantly, Dr. Oz going into the therapeutics and what we've learned from the mistakes.

-The president was very clear about well, by the way, I never understood why people said that he was against social distancing because the whole issue of flatten the curve was about social distancing.
+The president was very clear about, well, by the way, I never understood why people said that he was against social distancing because the whole issue of flatten the curve was about social distancing.

-Um you know, during the shutdown, uh and president saying, Yeah, I've worn masks, you see me in my mask.
+And, you know, during the shutdown and president saying, yeah, I've worn masks.

-Uh the National Guard also have been deployed.
+The National Guard also been deployed.

 They're helping with the hospitals elsewhere.